Systems Integration — Challenges and Solutions to Assembling Large Systems

 The following activities occur during a systems integration project:

 The above is typically an iterative process run for every subsystem, although a single integration approach might work in particular cases.
-The sequence of activities significantly impacts the integration process’ efficiency and will be the topic of our next discussion.
+The sequence of activities significantly impacts the efficiency of the integration process and will be the topic of our next discussion.

 2. Approaches to Systems Integration